schastny/shortcuts/vim.md

 y$  | yank to end of line
 p  | put (paste) the clipboard after cursor
-P  | put (paste) before cursor dd  | delete (cut) a line dw  | delete (cut) the current word x  | delete (cut) current character
+P  | put (paste) before cursor
+:set paste  | To turn off autoindent when you paste code :set nopaste  | To turn on autoindent when you paste code dd  | delete (cut) a line dw  | delete (cut) the current word x  | delete (cut) current character